jindrichmynarz/dissertation/parts/linked_open_data.md

 Linked open data makes it simpler to combine multiple datasets.
 It also provides a way to define "semantic" features for matchmaking.
 Semantic features can alleviate the problem of "shallow content analysis" that exists in some content-based recommender systems, typically those based on text.

+Recommender systems are typically unaware of the semantics of item features.

+LOD-based recommender systems
+LOD-enabled Recommender Systems Challenge on Book Recommendation ([Di Noia, Cantador, Ostuni, 2014](#DiNoia2014)).

+Benefits of LOD (according to [Di Noia et al., 2016](#DiNoia2016)):

+* Availability of free data
+* Since the data is structured, there is no need for structuring it via content analysis.
+(Although data preparation is definitely necessary.)
+* Data is described in a semantic way